AIM-IT4/EconTracker/README.md

 User-friendly interface for exploring economic data Access the Web App

-The EconTracker web app is hosted on Streamlit and can be accessed at the following URL:econtracker.streamlit.app
+The EconTracker web app is hosted on Streamlit and can be accessed at the following URL:(https://econtracker.streamlit.app/)

 Requirements
 In order to use the EconTracker web app, you will need an internet connection and a web browser such as Google Chrome, Mozilla Firefox, or Safari.